 "The one who bestows auspiciousness on one and all, the one who accomplishes all objectives, to the mother of the three worlds, O Gauri, I bow again and again to you."

 Know date, significance, history and more about one of the biggest Hindu festivals.

 The Pitra Paksha, dedicated to the ancestors and their departed souls, has come to an end, and the nine days festival of worshipping Goddess Durga as Shakti will be celebrated all over India.
 The word “Navratri” means nine nights.
 This festival is majorly held in honor of the divine feminine.

 During Navratri, nine forms of Maa Durga are worshipped.
 It marks the advent of Goddess Durga on Earth.
 As per the Hindu calendar, the festival of Navratri starts from the first day of the Shukla Paksh of Ashwin month.
-According to the English calendar, this date falls on October 7 in the year 2021.
-Sharda Navratri, The nine days festivities will last till October 15, 2021.
-On the last day of Sharad Navratri, idols of Maa Durga will be immersed at the ghats (river banks).
+Sharad Navratri, the nine days festivities lasts for nine days.
+On the last day of Sharad Navratri, idols of Maa Durga are immersed at the ghats (river banks).

 The festivities of Navratri begin with Kalash Sthaphna (establishing a “sacred pot”).